-If you’re looking for an extremely loud speaker, with an exceptional sound quality that you can tweak to your heart’s content, and revel in outdoors or indoors you should seriously consider the Aiwa Exos-9 Bluetooth speaker.
+Looking for an extremely loud speaker, with an exceptional sound quality that you can tweak to your heart’s content, and revel in outdoors or indoors?

 My detailed review covers all aspects of the Exos-9 from design to sound to its portability.
 I talk through the one primary reason you would buy this speaker even when there are some disappointing features.

 If you’re still undecided, look at the table below for answers to a specific concern you have or keep scrolling.

 It’s impossible not to notice the Aiwa Exos-9.
 It is a beast of a speaker, large and heavy and black all over except for the likes of the aluminum volume knob.
 The design takes you back to the days of the boombox but has some modern touches.
 It’s not a sleek, elegant, or stylish look.

 So, if you’re not into nostalgia and prefer the lean modern look, you may not want to read any more of this review.